jamieqianhui/jamieqianhui.github.io/_posts/2019-06-17-GET-request-in-Python.markdown

 layout: post
 title:  "Constructing GET Request with Python"
 date:   2019-06-17 09:55:36 +0800
-categories: API Python
+categories: API
 ---
-Creating your [REST API][RESTful API] **GET Request** can be hassle-free and easy with **Python**!
-The entire process can be completed by following a **9-step guide**.
+Creating your **REST API GET Request** can be hassle-free and easy with Python!
+The entire process can be completed by following a 9-step guide.
+I constructed a GET request from URA's web AP (with API Key Authentication) to fetch rental contract data in `.json` format and convert them to `.csv`.
 Click on the blog post title to find out more!
-You can find the pure .py file stored in my [github repository][here] as well.
+You can find the pure .py file stored in my [github repository][gitrepo] as well.

-**Below is a 9-step guide on how I constructed the GET request in python to fetch data from URA's web API.**
+**Below is a 9-step guide (80-line code) on how I constructed the GET request in python to fetch data from URA's web API.**

 **1. Register an account with URA to obtain your access key** <br>
 Find out more here: